NULL-BITS/WiFiDuck_CJMCU_3212/README.md

 1. Grab a soldering Iron
 2. look at the table below
-3. solder the Esp8266 pins with a wire to the atmega Ports
+3. solder the Esp8266 pins with a wire to the atmega pins

 | ESP8266 | Atmega32u4 |